 If you have found this post before you have opened your hard drive, we hope you will consider sending your device in before you put your data at even greater risk.
 Determine the real value of your data and then look at our data recovery charges.

 Another common DIY failure is swapping the PCB.
 For most HDDs, it has been a long time since you could just swap the PCB and expect the device to work again.
 Even back then, it only worked if the PCB was the only problem.
 Most modern hard disk drives have adaptive data stored in a chip on the PCB, and without that adaptive data, the hard drive does not work.
+Read this post if you interested in more information about hard drive PCB ROM swaps.
 In most cases where a DIY attempt was made by swapping the PCB, it isn’t as bad as the previously discussed do-it-yourself failure, as long as you keep the original PCB.
 For some brands and models there is virtually no way to recover the data if you lose the original chip that contains the adaptive data.
 All too often the owner of the disk drive, or their local computer shop, mixes up the donor and patient PCB and sends the HDD in for recovery with the wrong PCB attached.

 If you make regular backups, you can avoid the expense of data recovery.
 If you find yourself in need of data from a failed device, please stop and consider the value of that data before you attempt a DIY recovery.
 There is a very good chance that you don’t know what you don’t know about data recovery.
 (See Dunning-Kruger effect.)

 Lack of knowledge, skill, and experience can lead to total data loss.
 Now there is no need to put your data at risk because “we make data recovery affordable.”